josemariasosa/josemariasosa/README.md

       - Two great startups from Guadalajara.
       - 🖥 > 🧰 > 👷‍♂️

-- (6 years) Quality engineer.
+- (6 years) Quality engineer and consultant.
-      - Six Sigma.
+      - Contributed to Six Sigma certification projects for the automotive industry.
-      - Lean Manufacturing.
+      - Deployed Lean Manufacturing initiatives in production floor.
-      - Quality and productivity engineer and consultant.
+      - Implemented new processes for the IT services.
       - 🍫 > 🍓 > 🚎 > 🧮 > 🚚

 - (3 years) Gave lectures and talks on software development at various industry events.